khanshoaib3/minecraft-access/docs/config.md

 | Disable Speaking Consecutive Blocks With Same Name | false                 | Disable speaking the block if the previous block was also same                  |
 | Repeat Speaking Interval (in milliseconds)         | 0 (for tuning it off) | Repeat speaking for the given amount of time, even you haven't moved the camera |

-Config `Disable Speaking Consecutive Blocks With Same Name` is useful when you don't want to hear a repetitive speaking of a large area of the same block.
+Config `Disable Speaking Consecutive Blocks With Same Name` option can be useful when you don't want to hear repetitive speaking of a large area with the same block type.

 See also: [Feature Description](/docs/features.md#read-crosshair)